Posted by Claire Gauthier 5890 Hits

 Observers are welcome to help define the scope (i.e. functionality to be tested) for this event and to evaluate the tests statistics in the TRT (Test Reporting Tool).

-In parallel to the testing, it is planned to organise an observer programme and demos.
-The focus of the observer programme is to examine and discuss the progress of deployment and the challenges in testing of the Mission Critical Services for Public Safety and Public Transport.
-The observer programme will be held remotely.
+In parallel to the testing, we are planning to organise an observer round table discussion, observer program and interoperability demos.
+The focus of the observer round table discussion and program is to examine and discuss the progress of deployment and the challenges in testing of the Mission Critical Services for Public Safety and Public Transport.
+The observer round table discussion and program will be held onsite during the event.